 This policy governs any open space on campus, and applies to all Johns Hopkins University students, alumni, employees, and visitors.

-Disorderly conduct, disruptive or mischievous behavior, vandalism, fights, assaults, or any other violation of University policy, the Student Conduct Code, state law or city ordinance is prohibited in open spaces.
+- Disorderly conduct, disruptive or mischievous behavior, vandalism, fights, assaults, or any other violation of University policy, the Student Conduct Code, state law or city ordinance is prohibited.

 Students are responsible for informing their guests of all University policies in and out of buildings, and are accountable for the actions of their guests.

 Skateboarding is permitted on paved and bricked paths only.
 Skateboarding on stairs, benches, railings, and any other than paved or bricked paths is prohibited.
 Skateboarders are urged to use caution and yield to pedestrians.

 While voluntary compliance with open space policy is expected, where violations are found, enforcement staff may, at their discretion, issue a warning, or, without warning require any person or group of people to leave open space for a policy violation and/or for exigent circumstances.
 Enforcement staff, at their discretion, may confiscate alcoholic beverages from persons in open spaces.
 Violators of state law or city ordinances may be subject to arrest by Campus Security Officers or Baltimore City Police.